All Episodes

 That was a big thing that happened this week that nobody paid attention to, which probably is good.

-But he's moving the needle for us on short-term insurance plans that would actually be perfect for this kind of model, you know, full coverage for major accidents.
+He's moving the needle for us on short-term insurance plans that would actually be perfect for this kind of model.

 But like Dr. Lee said, let's make the predictable affordable.

-And and we can do that.
+And we can do that.

-Uh yeah, and it's weird to think there's an actual fix.
+Yeah, and it's weird to think there's an actual fix.

-We've been talking about the health care problem for decades, and and people almost don't really expect it to be fixed.
+We've been talking about the health care problem for decades, and people almost don't really expect it to be fixed.

-Uh all right, I gotta let you both go.
+All right, I got to let you both go.

-But uh Dr. Umber, as always, thank you.
+But Dr. Umber, as always, thank you.

 Dr. Lee Gross, thank you.